 Pressure-based power module assembly is also common.
 The joints in a press-pack power module are formed by pressure-based bonding, which is simpler and usually more reliable than the wire bonding, sintering, or soldering used in other power modules.
 And pressure-based bonding can be lower in cost.
 This type of packaging is mostly used in stationary applications and in systems that do not experience frequent thermal cycling.
 Automotive and transportation applications experience wide-range vibration and temperature cycling and are usually not good candidates for press-pack power modules.

 More advanced designs implement pressure-based connections using compressible interposers.
 In one case, a pressure contact interposer with a flexible structure (called a fuzzy bottom) is used in a stacked 3D package.
 The resulting structure has a larger tolerance for clamping pressure distribution and minimizes the skin effect when conducting current.
-Molybdenum (Mo) and copper (Cu) plates are used to apply the clamping pressure.
+Molybdenum (Mo) and copper (Cu) plates apply the clamping pressure.

 In another configuration, a Beryllium (Be) / Cu spring is used to form the compression contact of the press-pack module.
 Be is one of the lightest metals and offers a combination of high strength, high fatigue resistance, and high thermal conductivity.
 But Be is much more expensive compared with Mo.